 Small-Block Chevy Valve-Train

-Gen-1 small block valve-train assembly includes lifters, push rods, rocker arms, rocker nuts, and rocker balls.
+Gen-1 small-block Chevy valve-train assembly includes lifters, push rods, rocker arms, rocker nuts, and rocker balls.
 Supplies needed will include moly lube ( the same stuff used on the camshaft) and a squirt can of motor oil.
 All components get lubricated prior to assembly.
 This is necessary so that there will be no bare metal rubbing on metal during start-up.

 Most SBC rebuilds include camshaft and lifter replacement.
 If the lifters are new, they can go in any order in the block, but if you're re-using the old ones, they must be put back in the same bore they came out of.
 If you put used lifters back anywhere, they'll wear out much quicker once the engine is running again.